 The School will normally seek to discuss any concerns about a pupil with their parents.
 This must be handled sensitively and normally the DSL/DDSL will make contact with the parent in the event of a concern, suspicion or disclosure.
-School to review, add and amend to reflect its individual context and approaches.

-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's MASH e.g. familial sexual abuse.
+However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's CHaD e.g. familial sexual abuse.